 The Link – Local TV Journalism, Bad Government Policy and Poor Economy

 Do you ever wonder why the economic climate is unhealthy?
-Why the unemployment rate is so high?
+Why so many Americans are unemployed or under-employed?
 Or why government policies aren’t conducive to economic growth and the creation of jobs?

 In essence, the culprits are government, business greed and inadequate coverage from local broadcast journalism.